simmoe/javascript-json-parsing/README.md

 ````
 As you can see birdData is a JSON object including some preliminary properties, and thereafter an array of JSON objects describing Birds of antarctica (btw these data comes from the excellent <a href ="https://github.com/dariusk/corpora">corpora repo</a>).

-Using the functions described above, you will be able to sole the following tasks.
+Using the functions described above, you will be able to solve the following tasks.
 If you get *really* stuck, you can see solution suggestions in the solutions.js file.

 Happy hacking - go change the world